MishaConway/sequel_acts_as_versionable/README.md

 ## Example migration

-Any model you this plugin on will require a migration...
+Any model you use this plugin on will require a migration...

     Sequel.migration do
       up do